 3. Look for three services, namely Remote Procedure Call Locator, Remote Access Connection Manager, and Remote Access Auto Connection Manager.
 Simultaneously, make sure that these services are actively running in the background.
 If not, select each service individually, right-click and select Properties, and select the Startup Type as “Automatic.”
 Click OK to save the changes.
 Select each service individually

-An invalid, corrupt, or modified Windows Registry entry might disable the RPC.
+An invalid, corrupt, or modified Windows registry entry might disable the RPC.
 Make sure that the registry entries are appropriate.
 Follow the steps given below to make RPC functional on your machine.

 Note: Be careful while making changes to your Windows Registry, any unnecessary changes might affect your system’s functionality.